siddhantD07/reverse-proxy-load-balancer/README.rst

    Unfortunately, HBase does not maintain a stable URL to the latest version of the software and we have to periodically migrate to newer versions.

-   Try changing the variable HBASE_VERSION in hbase/Dockerfile to a more recent version.
+   Try changing the variable HBASE_VERSION and url in hbase/Dockerfile to a more recent version.
 You can find a list of available versions here: http://apache.lauf-forum.at/hbase/stable/

-   Also, see this discussion on Auditorium: https://auditorium.inf.tu-dresden.de/en/questions/4075

 Optional